AKushWarrior/steel_crypt/README.md

     - Secure, but with a low margin
     - Usage not recommended unless you have very high speed needs
     - __Note__: Requires no IV; you can enter an IV param, but it won't affect anything
+* RC4 stream cipher ('RC4')
+    - Somewhat fast stream cipher
+    - Secure(ish), but with a dangerously low margin
+    - Usage **not** recommended unless you have a legacy system; otherwise use ChaCha for the whole package or Grain/HC-256 for platform optimization
+    - __Note__: Requires no IV; you can enter an IV param, but it won't affect anything

 #### 2-Way Asymmetric (class RsaCrypt)
 * Constructor: ```RsaCrypt()```